meshtastic/protobufs/.github/pull_request_template.md

 - [ ] All top level messages commented
 - [ ] All enum members have unique descriptions
-- [ ] Formatting is consistant with the defined protolint rules
+- [ ] Code has been formatted with Trunk